Part 2 of 3

 - Despite

-Property Price to Income ratio (3.90) in the dataset, the UAE obtained a
+having the lowest Mortgage-to-Income ratio (29.10) and the second-lowest Property Price-to-Income ratio (3.90) in the dataset, the UAE obtained a

 very low effect-coded value (-70.37).